Chart Color Schemes

 Pullenvale is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Pullenvale's dwelling structures, as recorded in the latest Census, consisted of 99.3% houses and 0.7% other dwellings.
-This is compared to Brisbane metro's figures of 95.2% houses and 4.7% other dwellings.
-Home ownership in Pullenvale stood at 40.2%, similar to Brisbane metro's level, with mortgaged dwellings at 54.1% and rented ones at 5.7%.
-The median monthly mortgage repayment in the area was $3,033, higher than Brisbane metro's average of $2,311.
-Median weekly rent in Pullenvale was recorded at $685, compared to Brisbane metro's $500.
-Nationally, Pullenvale's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Pullenvale's dwelling structures, as per the latest Census, were 99.3% houses and 0.7% other dwellings, contrasting with Brisbane metro's 95.2% houses and 4.7% other dwellings.
+Home ownership in Pullenvale stood at 40.2%, similar to Brisbane metro, with mortgaged dwellings at 54.1% and rented ones at 5.7%.
+The median monthly mortgage repayment was $3,033, exceeding the Brisbane metro average of $2,311.
+Median weekly rent in Pullenvale was $685, compared to Brisbane metro's $500.
+Nationally, Pullenvale's mortgage repayments were higher at $3,033 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing